Best Flight Schools in Canada of 2026

 Lane Anderson, Business Administration - Aviation Diploma

-Pilot Licenses and Ratings
+Pilot Licences and Ratings

 In UFV’s program, you complete pilot training at the school of your choice, so the licence and rating options and training fleets will depend on your choice.